January 2021, Construction Bolera Primary School

 Corona crisis also felt in Malawi

-The construction of the school building was to start at the beginning of May 2020 and was expected to be completed in September later this year.
-A group of enthusiastic volunteers was fully prepared to shoulder the [Read more...].
+Construction of the school building was scheduled to begin in early May 2020, where it was expected to be delivered in September later this year.
+A group of enthusiastic volunteers was fully prepared to shrug [Continue reading...].